GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 The policy's title, version, publication date and other details are defined once in the resource and are displayed anyplace the policy is referenced.
-If a newer policy is published, only the one resource in needs to be updated.
+If a newer policy is published, only the one resource needs to be updated.

 If the policy's location is identified as `="./policies/doc.pdf"`, the